 Today’s dairy packaging solutions offer a variety of material choices.
 Additionally, the type of packaging and processing method as well as the product’s target shelf-life can affect material structure design.

-If the product will be packaged in the form-fill-seal process, either HIPS or ICPG's XPP could be used.
+If the product will be packaged in the form fill seal process, either HIPS or ICPG's XPP could be used.
 For thermoformed applications, PET or PP could be suitable based on application requirements.
 Target shelf-life and refrigeration will also determine if a lower-barrier laminate could be used, or if a high-barrier coextruded material structure is more suitable.

 With increasing industry pressures on sustainability and concerns with Proposition 65, ICPG addresses sustainability in dairy packaging with polypropylene options that offer enhanced performance for direct food contact and extended shelf-life requirements.